IamBugs/obsidian-css-snippets/callouts/scrollableCalloutsREADME.md

-— Instructions for CSS snippet Scrollable Callouts [calloutScrollable.css] —
+— Instructions for CSS snippet calloutScrollable.css —

 # How to use